SatoshiPortal/bullbitcoin-mobile/README.md

 # About Bull Bitcoin Mobile

-Bull Bitcoin Mobile is a self-custodial Bitcoin moible which includes both a Bitcoin Network Wallet and a Liquid Network Wallet.The wallet offers non-custodial atomic swaps between the Lightning Network and the Bitcoin Network, as well as between the Lightning Network and the Liquid Network.
-This swap service is provdided by third-party service providers not affiliated with Bull Bitcoin that are compatible with the Boltz protocol.
+Bull Bitcoin Mobile is a self-custodial Bitcoin and Liquid Network which offers non-custodial atomic swaps across Bitcoin, Lightning and Liquid.
 The wallet philosophy is to provide advanced features that give users the maximum control, while still being easy to use for beginners.
-Our goal is to make sure that anyone can take self-custody of their Bitcoin.
+Our goal is to make sure that anyone can take self-custody of their Bitcoin, even in a high fee environment.
+Our driving principle is to create a user experience which nudges the user into implementing best practices.

+Following the cypherpunk ethods, the Bull Bitcoin Mobile wallet is fully open-source and trustless.

-## Bitcoin wallet basics
+## Wallet basics

 At launch, two wallets are generated: the Secure Bitcoin Wallet and the Instant Payments Wallet.
 Both wallets are created using the same mnemonic seed, so that a single backup is sufficient for both.

 **Secure Bitcoin Wallet**: this is a descriptor-based Bitcoin network wallet which uses bech32 addresses.
 **Instant Payments Wallet**: this is a descirptor-based Liquid network wallet which uses confidential addresses.

-Both these wallets are able to send and receive payments via the Lightning Network via the swap provider.
+Both these wallets are able to send and receive Lightning Network payments via the swap provider.

 ## Core dependancies